Choosing Between Types of Business Structures For Tax and Liability Protection

 A key strategy our business owner clients use to save on taxes is to use either a corporation or an LLC and take a salary, then take the rest of the profits as dividends or distributions.

-Let’s take Owen’s coffee-roasting business earning $1 million per year.
-Before incorporating, Owen pays $410,000 in income taxes.
+Let’s take Owen’s coffee business that earns $1 million per year.
+Before incorporating, Owen pays $410,000 in personal; income taxes.
 Owen comes to us asking how to cut his tax bill.
-We tell Owen he could set up an S-corporation and pay himself an annual salary of $42,800, which Google says is the average rate for coffee roasters in the area, then take the rest as dividends.
+We tell Owen he could set up an S-corporation and pay himself an annual salary of $42,800, which Google says is the average salary for cafe managers in the area, then take the rest as dividends.

-Owen has to use a reasonable salary for coffee roasters, but that is an easy number to find on Google or by using Department of Labor statistics.
+Owen has to use a reasonable salary for cafe managers, but that is an easy number to find on Google or by checking statistics from the Department of Labor.

 As an S-corporation, Owen avoids paying self-employment taxes, but he has to pay 1.5 percent taxes on the S-corporation’s profits, or $7,500.
 That means Owen saves himself a total of about $34,000 per year in taxes.

 An S-corporation also helps Owen avoid audits.
-If you run an operating business as a sole proprietor, you’re about 20 times more likely to get audited if you report all the income from self-employment on a schedule C than if you set up a corporation and report a reasonable salary and the rest as dividends.
+When you run an operating a business as a sole proprietor, you’re about 20 times more likely to get audited if you report all the income from self-employment on a Schedule C. You can reduce that risk if you setting up a corporation and reporting a reasonable salary and the rest as dividends.

 What if Owen uses an LLC instead?